The Binary Expansion Randomized Ensemble Test (BERET): Appendix: Proofs

-Proof: \begin{enumerate}[ (a)] \item It follows from lemma \ref{THM:Lemma7} and the fact that products of bounded Donsker classes are Donsker classes. \item It follows from (a) since $\mathcal{A}$ is collection of unions and intersections of intervals and reapplication of the preservation of the Donsker property under products of bounded Donsker classes. \item It follows from (b) and reapplication of the preservation of the Donsker property under products of bounded Donsker classes. \end{enumerate}
+\textit{Proof.} \begin{enumerate}[\rm(i)] \item It follows from Lemma \ref{THM:Lemma7} and the fact that products of bounded Donsker classes are Donsker classes. \item It follows from (i) since $\mathcal{A}$ is collection of unions and intersections of intervals and reapplication of the preservation of the Donsker property under products of bounded Donsker classes. \item It follows from (ii) and reapplication of the preservation of the Donsker property under products of bounded Donsker classes. \end{enumerate}